 Dad drove old Sandy (who belonged to Leo Critch) and Claude mounted Prince also Leo’s.

 Kathleen (Palmer) Rumble

 The second reference that Kathleen makes to Leo is in the chapter of the same book where she speaks of Leo and his brother Tom and describes a chapter of the book “We Survive a Tornado”.
-This event took place one year after her arrival in February 1915 where she describes a terrifying February night at Tenindewa surviving what was almost certainly a cyclone. (there was no technology or protocol to predict or track or indeed name an event of that kind in those early days)
+This event took place one year after her arrival in February 1915 where she describes a terrifying February night at Tenindewa surviving what was almost certainly a cyclone. (there was no technology or protocol to forecast or track or indeed name an event of that kind in those early days)